Skip to main content

 Your token balance is stored on-chain, but the amount is encrypted.
 Transfers still happen on-chain — what’s hidden is how much.

-How Encrypted Balances Work
+How EncryptedTokenAccounts Work

-When you deposit tokens into an encrypted balance:
+When you deposit tokens into your ETA:

-2. The program creates an Encrypted Token Account (ETA) for your (wallet, mint) pair
+2. The program initialises an EncryptedTokenAccount PDA for your (wallet, mint) pair if one does not already exist.

 The encryption means no one — not Umbra, not Arcium, not Solana validators — can read your balance without the decryption key.